IronRiders/software-team/regulation/README.md

 This document and its child documents are made specifically to help with this problem.
 I'll try to explain practically everything we do and why.

 Please know: this is a living document.
 Just like any other of our repositories, you can propose changes- which is especially important to remember with these regulations.
 Want something changed?
-Make a pull request, or talk to the current software lead!
+Make a pull request, or talk to the current Controls Director!

 ### Formatting